Buma / Mechanical Rights

-If we press an artist registered in Germany (GEMA), Stemra will claim the record and we have to pay for the mechanical rights.
+If we press a record by an artist registered in Germany (GEMA), Stemra will claim the record and we have to pay for the mechanical rights.
 They will pay this to GEMA and finally the artist will get paid.

 For a full list of partners, please see: List of Partners

 What does Triple Vision do?